-Glenfiddich founder William Grant’s grand daughter Janet Sheed Roberts lived till the age of a 110, much like a fine Scotch whisky she only got better with time.
-Thus before her death, for her 110th birthday the family decided to honor her incredible life and legacy by selecting a cask of Scotch Whisky that has been aging since New Year’s Eve 1955, which would also mark the halfway point of Roberts’s life.
-The family selected the 15 bottles with the help of Malt Master Brian Kinsman; the family kept four bottles while the 11 remaining bottles were meant to reflect each decade of Roberts’s life.
-Since her death the company has been selling these 11 bottles at charity auctions, with one actually breaking a world record.
-Kinsman describes the whisky as “absolutely beautiful,” stating that it was not at all woody or oakey like most would expect but instead it had a delicacy to it and was quite floral and fruity.
+Glenfiddich founder William Grant’s granddaughter Janet Sheed Roberts lived till the age of 110, much like a fine Scotch whisky she only got better with time.
+Thus before her death, for her 110th birthday, the family decided to honor her incredible life and legacy by selecting a cask of Scotch Whisky that has been aging since New Year’s Eve 1955, which would also mark the halfway point of Roberts’s life.
+The family selected the 15 bottles with Malt Master Brian Kinsman; the family kept four bottles while the 11 remaining bottles were meant to reflect each decade of Roberts’s life.
+Since her death, the company has been selling these 11 bottles at charity auctions, with one actually breaking a world record.
+Kinsman describes the whisky as “absolutely beautiful,” stating that it was not at all woody or Oakey like most would expect, but instead, it had a delicacy to it and was quite floral and fruity.

 This world record-breaking bottle was bought by an Atlanta – based whisky aficionado for $94,000.
-“We had a couple of drams with him afterwards, he was a lovely man, actually, and we had a good old chat” says Kinsman.
+“We had a couple of drams with him afterward, he was a lovely man, actually, and we had a good old chat,” says Kinsman.
 The last of these 11 bottles will be sold at auction on Tuesday in Los Angeles.